Azure/bicep/CONTRIBUTING.md

   * The folder name should match the snippet label/prefix.

 * Add a file named main.bicep
-  * This should include information about placeholder replacements.
-The test will replace the snippet placeholders and ensure there are no errors.
+  * The test will read this input file for snippet completions.
+It will take the replacement values listed in this file, replace them with their corresponding placeholder, then ensure Bicep reports no warnings or errors.

   * E.g. [`res-aks-cluster/main.bicep`](./src/Bicep.LangServer.IntegrationTests/Completions/SnippetTemplates/res-aks-cluster/main.bicep)